Building Together

 Families came across from Myanmar with their children, not knowing how long they would need to remain in an unfamiliar country before they could return to their motherland.
 And when these refugee kids (many being undocumented) needed to get an education, Thai public schools would not accept them.
 I can only imagine how destabilizing it would be to seek belonging in a new country while not being allowed to fully integrate - especially as a kid.

-“This is more meaningful because it’s working togethers - it’s collaboration.
-It’s also bringing people who are from different parts of the globe to come here and learn about the situation.”
+“This is more meaningful because it’s working together - it’s collaboration.
+It’s also bringing people who are from different parts of the globe to come here and learn about the [Myanmar refugee] situation.”

 Everyone involved is contributing and also receiving something invaluable: quality, mind-opening relationships.
 Pi Ann went on to say about the concept of ‘community’…

 “Community doesn’t mean that we have to stay together and be together.
-Community can be any part of the world where we have something that we understand each other.”
+Community can be any part of the world where… we understand each other.”

 There’s surely a lot to grasp when it comes to the situation at the Myanmar border.
 It’s not simple, especially for the families affected by the war.
-But when people come together with local community members under a common objective to help, there will remain a lasting sense of ownership and a rebuilding of shared humanity.
+But when people come together under a common objective to improve the quality of everyday local life, there will remain a lasting sense of ownership and a rebuilding of shared humanity.

 Additional Photos